3 Wintermarch, 9:31 Dragon, Brecilian Forest

 "Indeed, they did," said the Lady.

 "Zathrian came to this ruin," said Swiftrunner.
 He rose once more, looming over Morrigan and staring at her, the light in his eyes now silver and sorrowful.
 "He summoned a terrible spirit, calling on all the blood and pain that linger in this Forest from ages long gone.
 He bound the spirit to the body of a great white wolf.
 So Witherfang came to be.
 Witherfang hunted the humans of the tribe, one by one, until all were killed or transformed.
-So our forebears were accurséd, doomed to suffer for all eternity as twisted and savage beasts.
+So our forebears were accurséd, they and their children doomed to suffer for all eternity as twisted and savage beasts.
 They retreated into the heart of the Forest.
 There matters lay for a very long time."

 "Until you found the Lady."